Integrating Stash Pay

 }In-App purchase

-Stash Pay can also be used as a direct replacement for traditional in-app purchases.
-Refer to the Unity iOS & Android Integration guide for options on presenting the checkout within using Stash SDK.
+Stash Pay can also be used as a direct replacement for traditional In-app purchases.
+Refer to the Unity iOS & Android Integration guide for options to present the checkout using the Stash SDK.

 Processing Purchase Events